I know, I know, ‘The Nutcracker’??

 With the Tchaikovsky music blasting in every commercial and department store, and with pretty much every ballet company in the U.S. performing their rendition around this time, do we really need to talk about it?

 Turns out it’s worth revisiting with a few key ingredients:

 - The version you are seeing is George Balanchine’s,’ The Nutcracker’ performed by the dazzling New York City Ballet accompanied by a full, live orchestra in the glorious David Koch Theater at Lincoln Center

-- The audience consists of a packed house of elementary school children from the public schools of New York, some of whom are your very own students, most of whom are experiencing live dance for the first time.
+2. The audience consists of a packed house of elementary school children from the public schools of New York, most of whom are experiencing live dance for the first time.

 It’s fun to re-open the gift of this ballet when experiencing it with someone who has not seen/danced/reviewed in a million times.
 Also, it’s just a stunning production.

 I am currently half-way through a residency with elementary school classroom’s in one of New York City Ballet’s Education Program ‘The Nutcracker Project’.
 During this residency, I visit their classrooms and we generate a warm-up dance which incorporates ballet and creative movement inspired by The Nutcracker.
 We also create a collaborative poem and then a group dance for sharing.